uhttred/uhttred/README.md

 ### Hi there, I'm Uhtred Miller (Ageu Mateus) 👋

 > Hi, I'm currently looking for a new job opportunity.
-If you need a Python Backend Developer, please contact me via email (am@uhtred.dev) or [LinkedIn](https://linkedin.com/in/uhtredmiller).
+If you need a Python Backend Developer, please contact me via email (txiocoder@gmail.com) or [LinkedIn](https://linkedin.com/in/uhtredmiller).

-Web Developer and Digital Entrepreneur from Angola.
+Web Developer and Digital Entrepreneur.

 I'm a Full-stack Web Developer with over 7-years of experience in web application development.
 My strongest skills are in [Python](https://python.org), [Django](https://djangoproject.com) and [Nuxt.js](https://nuxt.com).
 I'm good at business analysis for structuring and developing digital products well-aligned to user experience.
 I've worked in start-up environments and having led teams using various Agile methodologies such Scrum and Kanban.
 Furthermore, I always have worked remotely, so, I understand the importance of good communication.
 Visit my [LinkedIn profile](https://linkedin.com/in/uhtredmiller) to know more about me.